A construction of antisymmetric modular forms for Weil representations: Theta lifts

-When $K$ has prime discriminant $p$ and the weight $k$ is even, \cite{BB} gives an equivalence between vector-valued modular forms for the Weil representation attached to the finite quadratic module $\mathbf{S}$ and scalar-valued modular forms for $\Gamma_0(p)$ with the quadratic Nebentypus $\chi(n) = \begin{psmallmatrix} \frac{n}{p}\end{psmallmatrix}$ in which the coefficient of $q^n$ vanishes if $\chi(n) = -1$.
-These are exactly the input functions in most treatments of the Doi-Naganuma lift (i.e. the theta lift) e.g. \cite{DN}, \cite{O},\cite{Z}.
-This equivalence involves summing the components of the vector-valued modular forms and in particular there seems to be no such interpretation of these input functions in odd (antisymmetric) weights in the literature, where those component sums are always zero. \\
+When $K$ has prime discriminant $p$ and the weight $k$ is even, Bruinier and Bundschuh \cite{BB} have given an equivalence between vector-valued modular forms (of symmetric weights) for the Weil representation attached to $(\Lambda,Q)$ and scalar-valued modular forms for $\Gamma_0(p)$ with the quadratic Nebentypus whose Fourier coefficients are supported on quadratic residues mod $p$.
+Through this interpretation the theta lift becomes the well-known Doi-Naganuma lift from $M_*(\Gamma_0(p))$ to $M_*(\mathrm{SL}_2(\mathcal{O}_K))$.
+This equivalence involves summing the components of the vector-valued modular forms and always yields zero in antisymmetric weights; in particular, one does not obtain Doi-Naganuma lifts in odd weight by lifting modular forms of level $\Gamma_0(p)$.
+(In view of \cite{SW} one can fix this by considering component sums which are twisted by odd Dirichlet characters, which yields a subspace of modular forms of level $\Gamma_0(p^2)$ which can be characterized through the Atkin-Lehner involution.) \\